Does Process Refactoring Make Business Sense?

 The mandate for modernizing an application is generally two-fold.
 Reducing support & maintenance effort, as well as increasing the speed of new feature delivery.
 Both of these objectives require the IT team to adopt DevOps culture and invest effort in building faster release pipelines.
 But similar to any culture change, move to DevOps is better adopted by teams when done in a phased manner.

 One does not climb Mt.
 Everest in a single streak.
 Planned Base Camps along the way provide security, comfort, and strength, thereby improving chances of success.
-Partial Refactoring of legacy applications is akin to these Everest Base Camps in your Modernization Journey.
+Process Refactoring of legacy applications is akin to these Everest Base Camps in your Modernization Journey.

-In order to manage each of the above changes in a structured manner, organizations are increasingly turning to Partial (Staged) refactoring as a more promising approach to enterprise application modernization.
+In order to manage each of the above changes in a structured manner, organizations are increasingly turning to Process (Staged) refactoring as a more promising approach to enterprise application modernization.
 This approach benefits an organization on three fronts:

 To read more, download the PDF copy.